dmatrak/WorkloudRepo/README.md

 This a Web API project.

 \Workloud.Challenge.WebApplication
-This a ASP.NET MVC application project, a presentation layer for the CRUD operations.
+This a ASP.NET MVC application project (Web Client), a presentation layer for the CRUD operations.
+It consumes the API's from the Web Service layer.

 # 1. Inversion of Control and Dependency Injection.